bmartinowich/DSI-DC-2-stage/projects/project-03/readme.md

 Normally we could use regression for this task; however, instead we will convert this into a classification problem.

 - **Question**: Why would we want this to be a classification problem?
-- **Answer**: While more precision may be better, there is a fair amount of natural variance in job salaries; therefore, predicting a range be may be useful.
+- **Answer**: While more precision may be better, there is a fair amount of natural variance in job salaries; therefore, predicting a range **(above the mean or below the mean)** be may be useful.

 The first part of assignment will be focused on scraping [Indeed.com](www.indeed.com) and the second will be focused on using the listings with salary information to build a model and predict salaries.